 The parts should be immersed in the above solution (maintained at 70-75C) for 10-20 minutes, then rinsed with water at room temperature and brushed with a soap solution to mechanically remove scale loosened by the chemical bath.
 A hot water rinse (70-75 degrees C) followed by a hot air dry (70-75 degrees C) completes the preparation.

-Formulas for etching solutions are available; however, because of the danger in the preparation and use of these materials, we recommend that you buy proprietary materials available from the companies listed below:
+Formulas for etching solutions are available; however, because of the danger in the preparation and use of these materials, we recommend that you buy proprietary materials available from:

 Teflon and other fluorocarbon plastics are available in bondable form from many suppliers.

 PHENOLIC, POLYESTER & POLYURETHANE RESINS

 Degrease with a rag containing Acetone or M.E.K.
 Abrade with medium-grit emery paper.
 Degrease again.

 Surface etching of rubber is recommended for maximum bond strength.
 A satisfactory bonding surface can be obtained by using the following cyclizing technique:

 Immerse the rubber in concentrated Sulfuric Acid (sp. gr.
 1.84) for 5-10 minutes in the case of natural rubber and 10-15 minutes in the case of synthetic rubber.
 Many rubbers are very acid resistant and will require longer cyclizing times to reach a point where the rubber will have fine cracks when flexed.